Saturday, December 17, 2011

 Winner: It’s a Wonderful Life.
 Mr. Gower wins because he does become a good guy and a friend to George (Except in the world without George where he is an alcoholic child murderer!)
 Ahem.
 Wait a second.
-George isn’t born and Gower becomes a drunken killer?
+George isn’t born and Gower becomes a drunken psychopath?
 On second thought, A Christmas Story wins.
 Santa just doesn’t want him to shoot his eye out, after all.
 He doesn’t kill anybody!

 I discovered it: